johannesbrandenburger/gantt-editor/README.md

 - to **move on the timeline** (horizontal scroll)
   - drag with mousewheel pressed
   - drag with right click pressed
+  - drag with shift key pressed
   - simple horizontal scroll (e.g. on a trackpad, currently only supported in chrome-based browsers)
 - to **move up and down** (vertical scroll)
   - simple vertical scroll (mousewheel/trackpad)
 - cmd/ctrl + click on **multiple slots selects** them one at a time